reacton-js/creaton/README.md

 <br>

 The **$()** method is a shorthand analog of the [querySelector()](https://javascript.info/searching-elements-dom#querySelector) method and is used for quick access to a component's DOM element.
-For closed components, calling this method from outside of static methods raises an error message.
+For closed components, calling this method from outside of static methods returns «null».

 For example, to assign an event listener: